-The 2025 Dublin International Film Festival (DIFF), which kicked off on February 20th, brought a strong energy and buzz to the city.
+The 2025 Dublin International Film Festival (DIFF), which ran around town in late February and early March, brought a strong energy and buzz to the city.

 DIFF is increasingly important in helping Irish film to flourish and providing a venue for foreign filmmakers to establish themselves.
 It presents some of the finest global cinema talent in the heart of Dublin.

-The Irish film business has seen a boom in popularity over recent years, as films like Wolfwalkers and The Banshees of Inisherin get universal praise.
+The Irish film business has seen genuine international popularity over recent years, as films such as Wolfwalkers and The Banshees of Inisherin get universal praise.

-Irish actors like Barry Keoghan and Paul Mescal are now becoming household names worldwide.
+Meanwhile Irish actors including Barry Keoghan and Paul Mescal are becoming worldwide household names to go alongside Saoirse Ronan and Cillian Murphy.

-Festival Director of Diff Gráinne Humphreys talks on how the event is helping to encourage this increasing trend.
-“At DIFF, we are fervently committed to developing Irish talent at every level, from our enthusiastic student volunteers to filmmakers who finally create waves internationally,” she says.
+“At DIFF, we are fervently committed to developing Irish talent at every level, from our enthusiastic student volunteers to filmmakers who finally create waves internationally,” she said.

 “We honour directors who have developed from shorts to full-length films over numerous years.
 It’s about encouraging development, originality, and greatness all around,” she added.